hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 3. Add a line to read in a positional parameter
 4. Add `.param` to the output filename to make it easier to distinguish between output from this script and output from the previous script

-Open up a new file using nano called generate_bad_reads_summary_param.sh.
+Open up a new file using nano called `generate_bad_reads_summary_param.sh`.
 In it you can copy/paste the modified script provided here:

 ```bash
 #!/bin/bash